Danial7084/Danial7084.github.io/content/_index.md

         <div class="paper">
         <details class="abstract">
         <summary>{{< icon name="hero/document-text" size="20" >}}Abstract</summary>
-        New technologies have motivated renewed concerns about job displacement.
-In this paper, I link workers' subjective displacement expectations to their direct and social exposure to a disruptive
-        technology: autonomous vehicles (AVs).
+        New technologies have renewed concerns about job displacement.
+In this paper, I link workers' subjective displacement expectations to their direct and social exposure to a disruptive technology: autonomous vehicles (AVs).
 I find that commercial driver licensing and employment in truck driving fall disproportionately in more AV-exposed areas.
-The remaining drivers extend their work hours and reduce their participation in mortgage markets relative to less-exposed, neighboring drivers.
-Changes in household substance use are consistent with heightened automation-induced anxiety and revised beliefs about susceptibility to automation.
+The remaining drivers extend their work hours and reduce participation in mortgage markets relative to less-exposed, neighboring drivers.
+Changes in household spending on alcohol and tobacco products are consistent with heightened automation-induced anxiety.
 The results indicate that perceived displacement risk affects households' labor supply, credit behavior, and health, all of which could inform welfare assessments and policy responses to automation.

         <figure class="abs-fig">
           <a href="uploads/DS_End_of_the_Road.pdf" target="_blank" rel="noopener">